-- 19. In addition to the approval activities reported in the preceding paragraph, the Monitor has undertaken the following activities since the Fifteenth Report: - a) attended calls, virtual and in-person meetings with Management regarding business operations, interim financial results and compilation of financial and other information for inclusion in the Monitor's secure data room (the "Data Room"); - b) maintained and updated the Data Room with financial and other information relevant to the Mediation and the CCAA Proceedings; - c) coordinated with the monitors of ITL and RBH (together with the Monitor, the "Monitors") and their respective counsel on the Mediation, the population of financial and other information in the Data Room and the data rooms created for ITL and RBH, and addressed other procedural and Mediation aspects of the three CCAA proceedings; - d) attended the Mediation and confidential meetings in relation thereto; - e) communicated with the Court with respect to certain procedural matters; - f) communicated with third-party stakeholders regarding the status of the CCAA Proceedings and facilitated responses to information requests from creditors and claimants; - g) monitored receipts from, and payments to, related parties of JTIM, in respect of goods and services provided.
-The Monitor confirms that it is not aware of any deviation from standard payment terms in connection with the various related party contracts, other than the restrictions as required by the March 2019 Endorsement;
+- 19. In addition to the approval activities reported in the preceding paragraph, the Monitor has undertaken the following activities since the Sixteenth Report: - a) attended calls and meetings with Management regarding business operations, interim financial results and compilation of financial and other information for inclusion in the Monitor's secure data room (the "Data Room"); - reviewed the corporate tax returns and joint tax elections filed with Canada Revenue Agency; - c) maintained and updated the Data Room with financial and other information relevant to the Mediation and the CCAA Proceedings; - coordinated with the monitors of ITL and RBH (together with the Monitor, the "Monitors") and their respective counsel on the Mediation, the population of financial and other information in the Data Room and the data rooms created for ITL and RBH, and addressed other procedural and Mediation aspects of the three CCAA proceedings; - e) attended the Mediation and confidential meetings in relation thereto; - f) communicated with the Court with respect to certain procedural matters;

-- h) provided fee disclosure, in accordance with and subject to, the terms of the FeeDisclosure Order, to those parties that have requested same; and - i) maintained and updated the Monitor's Website for these CCAA Proceedings.
+- g) communicated with third-party stakeholders regarding the status of the CCAA Proceedings and facilitated responses to information requests from creditors and claimants; - monitored receipts from, and payments to, related parties of JTIM, in respect of goods and services provided.
+The Monitor confirms that it is not aware of any deviation from standard payment terms in connection with the various related party contracts, other than the restrictions as required by the March 2019 Endorsement or as approved by the Monitor; - i) provided fee disclosure, in accordance with and subject to, the terms of the Fee Disclosure Order, to those parties that have requested such disclosure; and - j) maintained and updated the Monitor's Website for these CCAA Proceedings.